Universal geometrical link invariants: Unified Jones invariant and unified Alexander invariant

 Further, composing with the projection onto the $\cN^{th}$ component and $\bar{N}^{th}$ component respectively, we obtain the following maps:

-given by the expressions \end{rmk} \begin{defn}[Projection maps for the ADO and coloured Jones coefficient rings] We obtain also the projection maps which go from the coefficient rings at consecutive levels, as below:
+given by the expressions \end{rmk} \begin{defn}[Projection maps for the ADO and coloured Jones coefficient rings] We obtain also projection maps which relate the coefficient rings at consecutive levels, as below:

 \end{defn} Now we are going to define step by step the two universal invariants, semi-simple and non semi-simple, coming from the same initial data given by our intersection pairing.